Implicit Reasoning in Deep Time Series Forecasting: Methods

 \subsection{Implicit Reasoning Tasks}

-Our goal is to evaluate the ability of time series models to perform implicit reasoning or knowledge manipulation on OOD time series, using several experiments inspired by language model literature \cite{allenzhu2023physics3.1, allenshu2023physics3.2, wang2024grokked, soheeyang2024multihopreasoning, zhong2023mquake}.
+We assess the implicit reasoning capabilities of models, or their ability to apply and manipulate internalized patterns in novel situations, through experiments inspired by language model research \cite{allenshu2023physics3.2, allenzhu2023physics3.1, wang2024grokked, soheeyang2024multihopreasoning, zhong2023mquake}.
 We carefully design experiments to test 3 forms of implicit reasoning: \textit{composition}, \textit{comparison}, and \textit{inverse search}.
 We follow the notation from \citep{wang2024grokked, zhong2023mquake}, where `facts' are formatted as \textit{(subject, relation, object)}.
-For continuous data, we adapt this to \textit{(input, function, output)}, with $f(x) = \widecheck{x}$ defining the relationship between the function $f$, input $x$, and output $\widecheck{x}$.

-\paragraph{Composition.} We assess whether models can compose time series by applying knowledge manipulations similar to mathematical operations of addition, subtraction, and multiplication as illustrated in Fig.~\ref{fig:compositon_examples}.
-We first define $\mathcal{F}$ as a set of basis functions.
-Given a set of input functions, $f_1$, the model must infer a set of composition functions $f_2$ to accurately forecast the OOD target signal, $y$.
-We define a composition rule based on prior work \citep{wang2024grokked}:
+For continuous data, we adapt this to \textit{(input, function, output)}, with $f(x) = y$ defining the relationship between the function $f$, input $x$, and output $y$.
+We consider two sets of basis functions: $\mathcal{F}_c = \{f:f(x) = mx \mid m \in \mathbb{R}\}$ and $\mathcal{F}_s = \{f:f(x) = a\sin(b 2\pi x) + c \mid a, b, c \in \mathbb{R}\}$ where $\mathcal{F}_c$ is the set of all constant signals with linear trends $m$ and $\mathcal{F}_s$ is the set of all sinusoidal signals with amplitude $a$, frequency $b$, and baseline shift $c$.
+We also define a set of functions consisting of compositions of basis functions: $\mathcal{F}_{sc} = \{f:f(x) = a\sin(b 2\pi x) + c \, \{\pm, \times\} \, mx \mid a, b, c, m \in \mathbb{R}\}$.
+For a set of data-generating functions and their parameters included in the training set and referred to as in-distribution (ID) or $\mathcal{P}_{\text{train}}$, we assess a model's ability to generalize to other disjoint sets of data-generating functions observed only at inference, denoted as $\mathcal{P}_{\text{test}}$, which are considered OOD.